weimin-liu/msi_feature_extraction/README.md

 ## Instruction
 ### Mass calibration
 Dataset should be calibrated first if it hasn't been calibrated yet.
-Currently, only a slightly modified version of single-point lock mass calibration is available in this package.
+Currently, a quadric mass error calibration function is available in this package.

 ````python
 from mfe.calibration import suggest_calibrates, SimpleFallbackCalibrate